Sooke Community Calendar - Sooke News MirrorSooke News Mirror

 Through to October

-The Sooke Region Museum’s summer exhibit features the many people involved in the region’s visual, performing and literary arts.
+The Sooke Region Museum’s summer exhibit features the many people involved in visual, performing and literary arts in the Sooke Region.
 Sooke Region Museum, 9:30 a.m. to 5 p.m.
 Info: sookeregionmuseum.ca.

 THURSDAY NIGHT MARKET